27 Full Sun Perennials For Sun-Drenched Gardens

 Plant lavender in sunny locations with well-draining soil.

 Plant lavender with other drought-tolerant plants in garden beds and borders.
 Or use lavender as an edging plant, or place it in a rock garden—plant lavender in masses for a showy display or a hedge.
+You can even plant lavender in pots and move it around the garden.
+Lavender spreads slowly but will spread, so give it the room it will need to grow.

 - Bloom Time: Mid to late summer bloomers